sam-timmins/machine-issue-reporting-system/README.md

 | machine | FK from Machine || On delete cascade, set related_name |
 | user | FK from User || On delete set to deleted_user, set null, set related_name |

+### User

+This will be initally built at the start of the app as an empty model, giving me the oportunity to adapt the Django User fields if required.

 ## Forms